UMNET-perfSONAR/ansible-inventory-pssid-ilab/README.md

 ```

 Create pssid_conf.json for each pi
-for each pi, add directory in inventory/host_vars that holds config vars
+for each pi, add directory in inventory/host_vars that holds config vars:
 ```
 ansible-playbook \
   --become  \